ThrunGroup/BanditPAM-python/README.md

 but projected onto the top 10 principal components, which is available from the same webpage and is labeled "Clustering analysis".

-These datasets have been preprocessed with `scrna_preprocessing.py`.
+These datasets have been preprocessed with `preprocess_scrna.py`, which expects the files to be saved in specific locations (see the constants at top of file).

 ### HOC4